promethivm-labs/Summa-Generativarum/Philosophy/Generative Heterology.md

 The framework formalizes what Deleuze intuited: **being is difference-in-itself**, the univocal substrate that sustains infinite heterogeneity without collapse into identity or dissolution into chaos.[^1]

+## License and Copyright

+**Copyright © 2025 Avery Alexander Rijos.
+All rights reserved.**

+This work is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+**You are free to:**
+- **Share** — copy and redistribute the material in any medium or format

+**Under the following terms:**
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.
+- **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.

+**Additional Restrictions:**
+- The intellectual content (frameworks, terminology, operators, theorems) remains the sole property of the author.
+- Distribution or reproduction beyond fair scholarly use requires written permission.

+To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/

+**For permissions beyond the scope of this license, contact:** averyarijos[at]gmail[dot]com

 <div align="center">⁂</div>

 [^1]: Formal-Generative-Heterology.pdf